csc-training/elements-of-hpc/parallel-computing-technical/cpu_vs_gpu.md

 A CPU is a more complex, flexible device oriented towards general purpose usage.
-It's fast and versatile, designed to run operating systems and various, very different types applications.
+It's fast and versatile, designed to run operating systems and various, very different types of applications.
 It has lots of features, such as better control logic, caches and cache coherence, that are not related to pure computing.